Heat-related Illness Weather: MNPH Data Access - MN Dept. of Health

-Heat index and hot weather: facts and figures
+Heat index and hot weather

 - Heat index and heat-related illness ED visits by month

 - Map of number of extreme heat days by county

 Heat index is a combined measure of air temperature and relative humidity that indicates how hot it really feels.
 Many health agencies throughout the United States, with assistance from the National Weather Service, use heat index to communicate health risk due to hot weather.

 In 2020, 613 Minnesotans went to the emergency department and five died from heat-related illness.
 Any person exposed long enough to excessively hot temperatures is at risk of developing a heat-related illness.
 Older adults, infants and children, people with chronic conditions, and outdoor workers are more vulnerable to the heat.